-Yoga is the “yoking together” or integration of body:mind:heart:spirit, in wholeness with itself and in relationship with the environment.
+Yoga is reconnection.
+It is the “yoking together” or integration of body:mind:heart:spirit, in wholeness with its own nature of awareness and in relationship with life.

 Mindfulness is the remembrance of this naturally integrated way of being human.
 It is the full awareness of our inclusive presence, in constant relationship with the diverse world around us.

 By connecting with this awareness of ourselves in wholeness we make space for the potential to further connect to places of peace, wisdom, strength, and love already here, now.

 These integrated ways of living don’t belong to any one culture or group of people.
 These are deep ways of knowing, being, and inter-relating that have been explored across the world, over centuries.
 They are innate to our human experience.